-Tashirojima in Miyagi Prefecture, is Japan's best-known feline isle.
+Tashirojima in Miyagi Prefecture, is the best-known feline isle in Japan.
 It usually goes by the name Cat Island.

 The island's most prominent structure, the Manga building and campsite, is embellished with a pair of pointy ears, in tribute to the island's lucky charms.

 Japan's other cat island, Ainoshima, is a little more remote, a 20-minute ferry ride from Shingu port in Fukuoka.

 A scrum of happy cats hangs out by the port, waiting for the next fishing boat or ferry to dock.
 In fact, the island represents a doubly incentive for the cats -- rugged Ainoshima is also a popular birdwatching site.

 The riverside town of Houtong, Taiwan, fell into feline celebrity by accident.
 Houtong once sat on top of Taiwan's largest coal mine.
 When the mine closed in the 1990s, the town's population dwindled.
 Then some new, furry residents arrived.
 The Houtong Coal Mine Ecological Park (Houtong Road, Ruifang District, New Taipei City; +886 2 2497 4143) was established to showcase the mining heritage of the town and surrounding hills.
 But visitors mostly come to photograph the 120 or so playful cats, who laze around the Cat Village and soak up the fuss -- and inevitable treats.

 Houtong's proximity to Taipei -- it's an hour away by train -- ensures a steady stream of visitors each weekend.
 Cats here are used to amateur paparazzi.
 Their portraits are all over Facebook and Flickr.